August Sharing List

 Dear Dick,

-Here is briefly the information I found which is part of what I am putting
+Here is briefly the information I found which is part of what I am putting in the mail today.

 Becky Messing